Here's How Russia Runs Its Disinformation Effort Against The 2018 Midterms

 How many people can they reach?

-The simple answer is: millions of users across the various platforms.
+The simple answer is millions of users across the various platforms.
 There isn't one all-purpose influence account that can by itself get to big audiences online.
-Instead there are scores of smaller ones — accounts such as the fake Twitter persona "@wokeluisa," which had more than 55,000 followers as recently as last March.
+Instead, there are scores of smaller ones — accounts such as the fake Twitter persona @wokeluisa, which had more than 55,000 followers as recently as last March.

 Critics said Friday's complaint makes plain how much more the social media platforms must do to get control of what's happening.

-"As the criminal complaints note, these attacks continue to this day," said Sen. Mark Warner, the top Democrat on the Senate intelligence committee.
+"As the criminal complaints note, these attacks continue to this day," said Sen. Mark Warner, the top Democrat on the Senate Intelligence Committee.

-Continued Warner: "It is critical for Congress to step up and immediately act to employ much-needed guardrails on social media.
+Warner continued: "It is critical for Congress to step up and immediately act to employ much-needed guardrails on social media.
 And as I've said before, these companies need to work with Congress so we can update our laws to better protect against attacks on our democratic institutions."

 What do the influence specialists actually do?

 That largely depends on what Americans are doing.
 The evidence from U.S. government officials suggests that Russia's influence-mongers mostly do not try to program the American political environment with their own pet topics.
-Instead they simply observe what is trending among Americans and turn up the volume.
+Instead, they simply observe what is trending among Americans and turn up the volume.

 Topics include "immigration, gun control and the 2nd Amendment, the Confederate flag, race relations, LGBT issues, the women's march and the NFL national anthem debate," according to court papers.

-Russia's agitation promoters evidently are nimble enough to respond to the news in real time, including to tragedies including mass shootings, protests and political news of the day about the Trump administration.
+Russia's agitation promoters evidently are nimble enough to respond to the news in real time, including mass shootings, protests and political news of the day about the Trump administration.

 They are directed to create "political intensity through supporting radical groups, users dissatisfied with [the] social and economic situation and oppositional social movements," as well as "effectively aggravate the conflict between minorities and the rest of the population."